-A train to Porto gives you the chance to see Portugal’s second biggest city, which also happens to the home of port wine… mmm, tasty.
+A train to Porto gives you the chance to see Portugal’s second-biggest city, which also happens to be the home of port wine… mmm, tasty.
 But there’s also a lot more to Porto, from historic buildings and subterranean wineries to riverside cafes and bars.
 São Francisco church and Mercado do Bolhão are just two of the must-see attractions, and one cannot leave Porto without sampling the scrumptious francesinha sandwich.

 Campanha Station is Porto's central railway station where trains to Porto terminate.
 It is the principal entry and exit point for most people who visit the city via the train.
 The station was first opened in the late 19th-century and still bears much of the original facade and traditional interiors sadly now extinct in many major stations.

 São Bento Railway Station is the city's second station which is mainly used for local services and trains heading to the far north of the country.
 The station's main vestibule is particularly impressive and is festooned with 20,000 azulejo tiles.

 The journey between Lisbon and Porto is one of Portugal's most well-frequented routes.
 The Alfa Pendular trains operate along the route and travel at an impressive 125 mph with a journey time between Porto and Lisbon of just 2h 44m.
 Intercity trains also operate along this line and, while still making for a comfortable journey, they do take slightly longer at just over 3h.